telecombcn-dl/2018-dlai-team10/index.md

 The model that we are going to train is an LSTM (Long-Short Term Memory Network).
 We selected this kind of model because we wanted to exploit the temporal information contained in the data.

 First of all, we must consider the sizes of the tensors that the network is going to take as input.
-Our input are variable sized sequences with the following format **L x 2**, where L is the length of the sequence, which is variable, and 2 is given by the keypoints in the drawing, which have a range between (0, 0) and (255, 255).
+Our input are variable sized sequences with the format **L x 2**, where L is the length of the sequence, which is variable, and 2 is given by the keypoints in the drawing, which have a range between (0, 0) and (255, 255).
 We can represent the tensor for each sequence in a drawing:

 ![just_one_sequence_edited](https://user-images.githubusercontent.com/29488113/50059015-9395fc80-0181-11e9-8384-e37877491e28.jpg)